 Adult Education Classes at Stone Hill

-1 Corinthians: Patrick Haley and Ray Carr will lead this class, which will meet September 10th through December 17th at 9:30 a.m. in the Adult Ed room.
-This class will be a Gospel-centered exploration of how Paul offers a pastoral response to the troubled Corinthian church: by stressing unity and mutual encouragement in light of the Cross.
-Considering similar problems confronting the global Church today, we will seek to draw out applications that connect with the 30 Core Commitments of a Stone Hill Disciple (http://stonehillprinceton.org/welcome/be-disciple).
+1 Corinthians: Patrick Haley and Ray Carr lead this class, which meets at 9:30 a.m. in the Adult Ed room.
+This class is a Gospel-centered exploration of how Paul offers a pastoral response to the troubled Corinthian church: by stressing unity and mutual encouragement in light of the Cross.
+Considering similar problems confronting the global Church today, we seek to draw out applications that connect with the 30 Core Commitments of a Stone Hill Disciple (http://stonehillprinceton.org/welcome/be-disciple).

 Children's Sunday School meets during the 9:30 a.m. service.
 Children attending the 11am service are welcome to stay with their parents in the service until the offering at which time they leave to attend Childrens Church held in the 1st grade class room.